Advertisement

 Scientific Notation Calculator – A Simple Way to Work With Big and Tiny Numbers

-Scientific notation is just a smart way of writing numbers that are either extremely large or extremely small.
-Instead of counting a long chain of zeros, you write the number as a coefficient between 1 and 10 multiplied by a power of ten.
+Scientific notation is a smart way of writing numbers that are either extremely large or extremely small.
+Instead of counting a long chain of zeros, you express the number as a coefficient between 1 and 10 multiplied by a power of ten.
 For example, the speed of light is roughly 3 × 10⁸ m/s, and a single electron has a mass of about 9.11 × 10⁻³¹ kg.
-Both values look much cleaner and are easier to compare in scientific notation than in full decimal form.
+Both values look much cleaner in scientific notation and are far easier to compare.

-This Scientific Notation Calculator is designed for real students, teachers and professionals.
-You can enter values in normal decimal form (0.00000045) or in E notation (4.5E-7), and the tool instantly shows:
+This calculator is designed for students, teachers and professionals.
+You can enter values in normal decimal form (0.00000045) or in E notation (4.5E-7), and the tool instantly shows scientific notation, E notation, engineering notation and standard form all at once.

 How Scientific Notation Works (With Quick Examples)